prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/gui.md

    $ chmod 400 demoserver.pem
    ```

-   Now, only the current user can read this Pem file and these are permission that a Pem file expects.
-   Select the Instance by checking the box of that perticular server and GO TO >> connect
+   Now, only the owner of the Pem file can read it.
+In fact, these are permissions that a Pem file expects.
+Select the Instance by checking the box of the instance you want to connect to and GO TO » connect.

    ![image](https://user-images.githubusercontent.com/87687468/192154311-55889d4e-6dd2-4bc3-81a9-95cca7356e0a.png))

-   Here in SSH Client, u can find the details to ssh that instance.
+   Here in SSH Client, you will see instructions that explain how to SSH into the instance.

    ![image](https://user-images.githubusercontent.com/87687468/190095052-41851f3d-61db-486f-9c00-2f504587bdcc.png)

-   Since, I am in the same directory where the Pem file is present.
-I do not need the full path for the pem file.
+   If in your terminal, you are in the same directory where the Pem file is present. you will not need the full path for the pem file.
 Use following command to ssh an instance:

    ```
    ssh -i "demoserver.pem" ubuntu@<Public IP/DNS address>